-The blue-green algae Azolla is an organic farmer’s friend in many ways.
-Also popularly known as duckweed fern, mosquito fern, fairy moss, or water fern belong to the family of Salviniaceae that comprise of seven different species of water ferns.
-Although called duckweed they should not be confused with duckweed or water lens that belong to the family Lemnoideae.
+- The blue-green algae Azolla is an organic farmer’s friend in many ways.
+Also popularly known as duckweed fern, mosquito fern, fairy moss, or water fern belong to the family of Salviniaceae that comprises of seven different species of water ferns.
+Although called duckweed they should not be confused with duckweed or water lens that belongs to the family Lemnoideae.
 Today we will talk about Azolla that are widely known as nitrogen fixers in the rice field.

 Why is Azolla called by so many names?

 As it forms a carpet on the water surface of ponds, Azolla repels mosquitoes.
 The mass prevents enter of mosquitoes in the water and so are called ‘mosquito fern’.
 It is also known as duckweed as it resembles duckweed which is a moss.
 As Azolla also resemble mosses and as both propagate by spores they are often called fairy moss.

 The nutrient-rich Azolla is an organic farmer’s friend